 Legal Responsibilities for Landlords

 In most jurisdictions, landlords are legally required to maintain rental properties in a safe and habitable condition.
-Failing to do so can lead to lawsuits, fines, and even forced buyouts.
+Failing to do so can lead to code enforcement penalties, tenant remedies like repair-and-deduct, and in serious cases the tenant’s right to break the lease..
 Here are some key legal responsibilities that landlords must adhere to:

 Understanding these legal obligations can help landlords stay compliant and avoid costly disputes with tenants.